Who should audition for Camerata?...

-The excerpt to prepare for the audition is drawn from Handel's exuberant Coronation Anthem No 4, Let They Hand Be Strengthened.
-Camerata will perform this anthem in the Fall.
+The piece to prepare for the audition is Thus Nature Rejoicing by Henry Purcell.
+Camerata will perform this movement in the Fall.
 Everything you need to be successful at the audition is provided below.
-Listen to the video then learn your part using the printed music and the MIDI tracks to help you.
+Listen to the Performance Video then learn your part using the Printed Music and the Part

 Where are Camerata auditions?

-Auditions are held in Fine Arts 021.
+Auditions are held in PAHB 254.
 Come with your voice already warmed up, practice rooms are located in the building.
 Come early to your time; you will be greeted by a Camerata Board member, asked to fill out a form, sit for an informal picture for our records, and type some information into our database.

 When is the first Camerata rehearsal?

-The first rehearsal will be Thursday, August 30 at 1pm in the Fine Arts Recital Hall, FA118.
+The first rehearsal will be Thursday, August 27 at 1pm in the new PAHB Concert Hall, PAHB 144.
 Auditions are completed the evening before and notification is sent to all students informing them, (1) who is seated in the ensemble for the semester, and (2) which singers have been accepted into the Music Performance Fellowship program.
-Seated students purchase music in the bookstore hours before the Thursday 1pm start time so as not to be late for rehearsal.
+Seated students purchase music in the bookstore hours before the Thursday 1pm start time so as not to be stuck in the bookstore check out and late for rehearsal.

 How to apply to be a Music Performance Fellow?